Could KYC technology finally clean up the ‘dirty money capital of the world’? IDnow investigates.

 The use of automated techniques in verification varies around the world, with regulators taking different views on whether it is acceptable.
 As one of the most forward-looking regulators, the FCA generally permits fully automated verification, but this view is not necessarily shared throughout Europe, where only some countries (including Belgium, France, Netherlands, and Spain) allow full automation.

 Automation has many benefits.
 As it is primarily faster and more secure, it can lead to lower costs, improved customer experience, and increased conversion rates (vital for any bank or fintech).
 The recognition of improved security is a leading reason for its growing acceptance by the FATF and national regulators.

-What trends and challenges for KYC & AML are coming up in the UK?
+What trends for KYC & AML checks are coming up in the UK?

 While there have been some operational changes to AML since Brexit, there has certainly been no let-up in the attempted monitoring of money laundering in the UK.
 Indeed, in 2021 the FCA issued 400% more fines than the previous year (£577 million in total).
 Over half of which were for AML compliance failures.

 The UK’s strict regulatory oversight is likely to continue, as is the trend for new techniques and applications of technology.
 Read our blog to discover how KYC and AML solutions are playing an increasing role in tackling money laundering in Germany.

 As technology develops, changes to regulation will also certainly follow.
 Many recent changes have focused on enhanced customer checking (including the concept of PEPs), corporate risk and ultimate beneficial owners, and the rising use of cryptocurrency.
 Future changes are likely to address the increasing use of technology in areas like customer onboarding and automated verification.